acherrera/Fundamentals/help_notes/ROS_notes.md

     """
-    here rospy is a dependancy and must be listed as such this is where you should list all dependencies Also, should edit the 'package.xml' file
+    here rospy is a dependancy and must be listed as such this is where you should list all dependencies Also, should edit the 'package.xml' file.
     """